ShiftMediaProject/libbluray/SMP/readme.txt

 http://ant.apache.org/bindownload.cgi

 Pre-built windows binaries can also be found in the above link.
-To enable generation of new files ant should be extracted and added somewhere accessible to the Visual Studio path (e.g. extract it into the Visual Studio) project folder.
+To enable generation of new files ant should be extracted and added somewhere accessible to the Visual Studio path (e.g. extract it into JAVA_HOME) project folder.
 The Java SDK should also bee installed and available through the 'JAVA_HOME' environment variable.